SageArchive/rprojects/README.md

 # rprojects
-R Projects for Statistical Computing
+R projects for statistical computing and data analysis